RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/PLIDemo.md

 ## Overview
-This demonstration shows how you can compile, link, and debug an Open PL/I BANK IBM&reg; CICS&reg; application by using the Visual Studio IDE.
+This demonstration shows how you can compile, link, and debug an Open PL/I BANK CICS application by using the Visual Studio IDE.
 The instructions assume that you already have a basic understanding of how to use Visual Studio.

 ## Prerequisites

 This demonstration requires:
 - Rocket&reg; Enterprise Developer for Visual Studio 2022. [*Click here*](https://docs.rocketsoftware.com/bundle?cluster=true&labelkey=prod_enterprise_developer) to access the documentation for Enterprise Developer.
-- A TN3270 terminal emulator to run the IBM CICS application.
+- A TN3270 terminal emulator to run the CICS application.

 > **Note:** This tutorial uses the Host Access for the Cloud (HACloud) service, which is installed with Enterprise Developer, but you can use an alternative terminal emulator.